darkpanda

 This thread is meant to document the internal routines used by CivDOS to generate new, random maps.

-To generate new maps, CivDOS uses a set of 4 input parameters, whose value ranges from 0 to 2:
+To generate new maps, CivDOS uses a set of 4 input parameters, with value ranging from 0 to 2, included

-The map generation process goes through the following phases:
+The map generation process goes through the following 7 steps:

 The land mass generation uses 2 different map areas, each containing 80x50 squares: